 Do you qualify for simplified reporting?

 Spouses who operate a business together have a new option for reporting their business income.
 In the past, husband and wife joint owners were considered a partnership for reporting purposes.
-New rules, which took effect this year, give spouses the option of reporting their business income as two separate sole proprietorships.
+New rules, which took effect in 2007, give spouses the option of reporting their business income as two separate sole proprietorships.